-In last couple of years, from digital medium to testing platforms, the way students are preparing for entrance examinations like IIT is changing.
+In the last few years, from digital medium to testing platforms, the way students are preparing for entrance examinations like IIT JEE has changed.
+JEE Online coaching has become the preferred choice of students (due to the availability of quality teachers at home).

-Myth #1: I bought this brand new book “Crack JEE in 60 days”.
-It’s my shortcut to IIT.
+- I bought this brand new book “Crack JEE in 60 days”, it’s my shortcut to IIT.

-The genuine advice is, whenever there is less time remaining, you have to put more effort into your studies to practice enough questions for good JEE preparation.
+Really!
+The genuine advice is, whenever there is less time remaining for JEE, you have to put more effort into your studies to practice enough questions for good JEE preparation.

 Even if you are super intelligent and confident of clearing JEE with only two months preparation, the trend of getting into IITs is not in favor of you.